-The DG834G wireless router connects to your Ethernet LAN via twisted-pair cables.
+The DG834 ADSL router connects to your Ethernet LAN via twisted-pair cables.
 If the computer will connect to your network at 100 Mbps, you must use a Category 5 (CAT5) cable such as the one provided with your router.